 The government is dependent on the Knesset’s vote of confidence, and is obliged to carry out the Knesset’s resolutions, as is explicitly stated in the oaths of office taken by new ministers.
 However, in the reality of present-day Israel, the government’s control of the Knesset—by means of the automatic coalition majority it enjoys—means that the tables are turned, and in many respects, the government is not the “executive agency” of the Knesset, but rather the Knesset is the “legislative agency” of the government.
 The two biggest problems with this state of affairs are the poor quality of legislation coming out of the Knesset and the weak supervisory capacity of the Knesset over the executive branch.
 The proposals below seek to address these two challenges.

 A. Curbing Private Legislation

 The abundance of private legislation in the Knesset is unprecedented, and with the possible exception of Italy, has no parallels in the democratic world.
-Thousands of private member’s bills are brought before the Knesset, but only a tiny proportion of them (4% in the 20th Knesset) actually become law.
+Thousands of private member’s bills are tabled in the Knesset, but only a tiny proportion of them (4% in the 20th Knesset, average of 0.5% in the 21-24 Knessets) actually become law.
 Many remain simply “legislative declarations.”
 Dealing with the deluge of private bills comes at the expense of oversight over the executive branch, and leaves the Knesset with insufficient time and resources to improve bills that are in advanced stages of legislation.

 Private MK Bills 2000–2015: Israel versus other democracies